What the Heck is Listening Prayer?

 He speaks to me in dreams.
 When I have a vivid dream, I write it down (so it does not dissolve) and ask God for His interpretation.
 He tells me in my thoughts.
 What He tells me are things I would never have thought of on my own, but make complete sense.

 Next time you pray, ask God to meet you in a special place in your mind.
 Want to talk at the beach?
 Go there.
 The woods?
 Build yourself a campfire and hang with God there.
+I have created some guided experiential meditations to help with this if you are interested.

 You may see Him or not.
 You may just know He is with you.
 Then talk to Him.
 Thank Him for your day.
 Honor His holy name.
 Ask what He wants you to know.
 Then be silent and listen.
 Ask what He wants to work on in your life.
 Then listen.
 Ask for forgiveness of any sin.
 Listen.
 Ask Him who you need to lift up in prayer (listen), then do it.